Pumpkin Patches, Fall Festivals and Spooktacular Events in Maryland and DC!

 Saturday and Sunday in October.

-Pick your on pumpkins, wagon rides, a petting zoo, a straw maze for the under 10 crowd, a corn box for clean sandbox type fun and educational tours for school or private groups.
+Pick your on pumpkins, wagon rides, a petting zoo, a straw maze for the under 10 crowd, a corn box for clean sandbox type fun.
 Admission:$9/Children 2 and under FREE.

 Town of La Plata Fall Festival.
 La Plata Town Hall.
 La Plata.
 October 15; 12 pm – 3 pm.